ankur296/App2/PrivacyPolicy.md

 All the policy changes will be updated here.

-For any questions or information on privacy policy please contact us on the address mentioned support@androidardent.com
+For any questions or information on privacy policy please contact us on corpseedling@gmail.com